Peilin-FF/MambaLTS/README.md

-# MambaLTS
+# Mamba-Library
-Ultilize Mamba architecture in Long Time Series Analysis
+This is a Library for Mamba application